 For good posture you cannot go past the Mountain Pose or Tadasana.
 Stand with your feet hip width apart connect into the ground below you.
 As you breathe in consciously align your whole body from your feet up through the legs and hips, torso via the natural curves of your spine, relax the arms and shoulders and open your chest until finally you arrive at the top of your head.
 Visualise you are indeed a mountain and enjoy feeling secure and calm.
 This practice is always wonderful done outside particularly if I am near the beautiful Dandenong Ranges.

-All in all Dru Yoga is the perfect practice for you to adopt.
+All in all Therapeutic Yoga is the perfect practice for you to adopt.
 The Energy Block Releases are gentle and flowing and will bring you great awareness of both your posture and your breath.

 I hope these tips support you to better manage your asthma and can I suggest you contact me for information about how classes could help you.
-Enjoy your journey to better breathing with Dru.
+Enjoy your journey to better breathing with Yoga.